Thomas Kearns

 Thomas Kearns (April 11, 1862 – October 18, 1918) was an American mining, banking, railroad, and newspaper magnate.
 He was a US Senator from Utah from 1901 to 1905.
 Unlike the predominantly Mormon constituents of his state, Senator Kearns was Catholic.

 Early life

-Born near Woodstock, Canada West (now Ontario) he moved with his parents to O'Neill in Holt County, Nebraska, where he attended the public schools until he was 17, worked on his family farm, and engaged in the freighting business.
+Thomas Kearns was born on April 11, 1862, near Woodstock, [Canada West (now Ontario), to Margaret (née Maher) and Thomas Kearns.
+He attended public schools there until he moved with his parents to O'Neill in Holt County, Nebraska.
+He attended the public schools until he was 17, worked on his family farm, and engaged in the freighting business.